Pin(2)-equivariant Seiberg-Witten Floer homology and the Triangulation Conjecture: Introduction

 In view of the work of Galewski-Stern and Matumoto \cite{GS, Matumoto}, this disproves the Triangulation Conjecture in high dimensions:

 \begin{corollary} For every $n \geq 5$, there exists a closed $n$-dimensional topological manifold that does not admit a simplicial triangulation. \end{corollary}

 Indeed, Galewski and Stern proved in \cite[Theorem 2.1]{GS5} that (assuming the truth of Corollary~\ref{cor:no2}) an obstruction to the existence of simplicial triangulations on manifolds $M$ of dimension $\geq 5$ is the non-vanishing of $\Sq^1 \Delta(M) \in H^5(M; \Z/2)$, where $\Delta(M) \in H^4(M; \Z/2)$ is the Kirby-Siebenmann obstruction to combinatorial triangulations, and $\Sq^1$ denotes the first Steenrod square.
-A specific five-dimensional manifold $M^5$ with $\Sq^1\Delta(M) \neq 0$ is constructed in \cite{GS5}.
-To get examples in dimensions $n > 5$, we can take the product of $M^5$ with the torus $T^{n-5}$.
+It follows from the work of Galewski-Stern, Matumoto, and earlier work of Siebenmann \cite{SiebenmannQ} that all orientable $5$-manifolds are triangulable.
+A specific non-orientable five-dimensional manifold $M^5$ with $\Sq^1\Delta(M) \neq 0$ is constructed in \cite{GS5}.
+Hence $M^5$ is non-triangulable.
+To get non-orientable examples of non-triangulable manifolds in dimensions $n > 5$ we can take the product of $M^5$ with the torus $T^{n-5}$.
+To get an orientable example in dimension $6$ we can consider the non-orientable $S^1$-bundle over $M$ given by $\tilde M \times_{\Z/2} S^1$, where $\tilde M \to M$ is the oriented double cover; the total space of this bundle is orientable.
+To get orientable examples in dimensions $n > 6$, we can then take products with $T^{n-6}$.

 Let us discuss the origin of the invariant $\beta$ from Theorem~\ref{thm:main}.
 There are two important antecedents.
 The first is Casson's invariant of integral homology spheres \cite{Casson}.
 Casson's invariant $\lambda$ satisfies the analogues of properties (1) and (2) in Theorem~\ref{thm:main} (anti-symmetry under orientation reversal, and being a lift of the Rokhlin invariant), but is not an invariant of homology cobordism.
 Nevertheless, this sufficed to make some progress in the direction of Corollary~\ref{cor:no2}: A particular class of homology spheres $Y$ such that $Y \# Y$ is homology cobordant to $S^3$ is given by those $Y$ that admit an orientation reversing homeomorphism; using $\lambda$, one can show that homology spheres of this kind have Rokhlin invariant zero.